 Signal word Meaning DANGER Denotes a possibly hazardous situation.
 If this is disregarded, it will result in fatal or very serious injuries.
 WARNING Denotes a possibly hazardous situation.
 If this is disregarded, you are in a life-threatening sit- uation and this can result in serious injuries.
 CAUTION Denotes a possibly hazardous situation.
 If this is disregarded, it could result in slight or minor injuries or material damage.

-2.2 Warning signs denoting different types of danger
+2.2 Warning Signs Denoting different Types of Hazard

-Warning signs denoting different types of danger The following warning signs are used in these operating instructions to denote different types of danger:
+Warning Signs Denoting different Types of Hazard

+The following warning signs are used in these operating instructions to denote different types of hazard: